the-isf-academy/lab_html/README.md

 💻 **Add custom styling to your page by editing `styles.css`.** You can find information on `CSS` styling [HERE](https://www.w3schools.com/css/default.asp).
 - can you change the color of just the sub-headings? just the paragraph text?
-- can  you change the color of the link when you hover of it?
+- can åyou change the color of the link when you hover of it?
 - can you use multiple fonts throughout the page?
 - can you put the image next to the description text?